 Going on Full Real Estate Blitz Marketing Mode

-In real estate, just as in other walks of life, there are times when an aggressive strategy is called for and times when a more passive strategy is the appropriate tactic.
-For home sales, there are sale properties put up for sale in brisk-moving market areas where an aggressive campaign is unnecessary and perhaps detrimental to selling a home.
+In real estate, there are times when an aggressive strategy is called for and times when a more passive strategy is the appropriate tactic.
+For home sales, there are properties put up for sale in brisk-moving market areas where an aggressive campaign is unnecessary and detrimental to selling a home.

 Naturally, there are homes put up for sale every day in markets that are less than stellar.
-The slow-moving nature of some real estate markets absolutely calls for an aggressive marketing campaign if selling the home on time at full price is something that is important to a home seller.
-Most sellers would tell you that a quick sale would be more than welcomed, so pegging a time for an aggressive marketing campaign should not be difficult.
+The slow-moving nature of some real estate markets calls for an aggressive marketing campaign if selling the home on time at full price is important to a home seller.
+Most sellers would tell you that a quick sale would be more than welcome, so pegging a time for an aggressive marketing campaign should not be difficult.